Executive Function in the Classroom: 11-Domain Audit

 Strategies:

-When it is working: A pupil transitions smoothly from a maths lesson to a literacy lesson, adjusting their thinking accordingly.
+When it is working: A learner transitions smoothly from a maths lesson to a literacy lesson, adjusting their thinking accordingly.
 They can accept that their first approach to a problem is not working and try a different method.

-When it is not: A pupil becomes distressed during transitions.
+When it is not: A learner becomes distressed during transitions.
 They insist on completing a task "their way" even when shown a more effective approach.
 They struggle with open-ended questions that have multiple valid answers.
 This domain is often significantly affected in autism profiles.

 Classroom example: A Year 3 teacher changes the morning routine because of a visiting speaker.
 Instead of starting with phonics, the class goes straight to the hall.
-A pupil with cognitive flexibility difficulty becomes visibly anxious, repeatedly asks "But when do we do phonics?", and is unable to engage with the speaker because they are still processing the change.
+A learner with cognitive flexibility difficulty becomes visibly anxious, repeatedly asks "But when do we do phonics?", and is unable to engage with the speaker because they are still processing the change.

 Strategies:

-When it is not: A pupil starts a project without reading the brief fully.
+When it is not: A learner starts a project without reading the brief fully.
 They begin writing an essay without a plan.
 Their bag contains crumpled worksheets from three weeks ago, and they cannot find their ruler when they need it.
 Their work is scattered across the page with no logical structure.

 Strategies:

-When it is working: A pupil re-reads their writing and notices a missing full stop.
+When it is working: A learner re-reads their writing and notices a missing full stop.
 They recognise when they do not understand a concept and ask for help.
 They adjust their volume when they realise they are speaking too loudly.

-When it is not: A pupil hands in work full of errors they would easily spot if prompted to check.
+When it is not: A learner hands in work full of errors they would easily spot if prompted to check.
 They do not notice when their behaviour is annoying peers.
 They believe they have understood a concept when in fact they have a significant misconception.

 Strategies:

-When it is working: A pupil feels frustrated when they get a question wrong but takes a breath, re-reads the question, and tries again.
+When it is working: A learner feels frustrated when they get a question wrong but takes a breath, re-reads the question, and tries again.
 They feel disappointed about losing a game but continue to participate.

-Classroom example: A Year 6 pupil receives their marked maths test back with 14 out of 20.
+Classroom example: A Year 6 learner receives their marked maths test back with 14 out of 20.
 They tear the paper in half, put their head on the desk, and refuse to engage for the rest of the lesson.
 Later, in a calm moment, they say "I just felt so angry that I got six wrong."

 Strategies:

 Task initiation is the ability to begin a task independently without excessive prompting (Dawson and Guare, 2018).
-It is distinct from motivation; a pupil may want to complete a task but be unable to start it.
+It is distinct from motivation; a learner may want to complete a task but be unable to start it.

-When it is working: A pupil hears the instruction, picks up their pen, and begins writing within a reasonable time frame.
+When it is working: A learner hears the instruction, picks up their pen, and begins writing within a reasonable time frame.
 They can identify the first step and take it without needing individual prompting.

-When it is not: A pupil sits in front of a blank page for extended periods.
+When it is not: A learner sits in front of a blank page for extended periods.
 They sharpen their pencil, reorganise their desk, go to the toilet, ask irrelevant questions.
 They are not avoiding the task out of defiance; they genuinely do not know how to begin.

 Classroom example: A teacher says "Write a persuasive letter to the headteacher about school lunches.
 You have 30 minutes."
-Twenty minutes later, a pupil has written their name and the date.
+Twenty minutes later, a learner has written their name and the date.
 When asked why, they say "I don't know where to start."
 They understand persuasive writing and have strong opinions about school lunches.
 The barrier is initiating, not capability.

 Strategies:

-Time management is the ability to estimate how long tasks will take, allocate time appropriately across subtasks, and work within deadlines (Dawson and Guare, 2018).
-It requires an internal sense of time passing, which develops through childhood and adolescence.
+Learners must estimate task time and meet deadlines (Dawson and Guare, 2018).
+They must allocate time well across subtasks.
+An internal sense of time develops through childhood and adolescence.

-When it is working: A pupil allocates roughly equal time to each section of a test.
+When it is working: A learner allocates roughly equal time to each section of a test.
 They notice when they have spent too long on one question and move on.
 They bring homework on the day it is due.

-When it is not: A pupil spends 25 of their 30 minutes on the first question, leaving five minutes for the remaining four.
+When it is not: A learner spends 25 of their 30 minutes on the first question, leaving five minutes for the remaining four.
 They consistently underestimate how long tasks will take.
 They are surprised when the teacher says "five minutes left" because they thought they had only been working for a few minutes.

-Classroom example: During a geography assessment with four sections, a Year 9 pupil writes three paragraphs for Section A (worth 5 marks) and one sentence for Section D (worth 15 marks).
+Classroom example: During a geography assessment with four sections, a Year 9 learner writes three paragraphs for Section A (worth 5 marks) and one sentence for Section D (worth 15 marks).
 They ran out of time because they had no strategy for distributing effort across sections.

 Strategies:

-When it is not: A pupil starts tasks well but fades after a few minutes.
+When it is not: A learner starts tasks well but fades after a few minutes.
 Their performance declines significantly in the second half of a lesson.
 They miss instructions given five minutes into a whole-class input because their attention has drifted.

-Classroom example: During a 20-minute silent reading session, a pupil reads the first two pages with good comprehension.
+Classroom example: During a 20-minute silent reading session, a learner reads the first two pages with good comprehension.
 By page four, they are reading the words but cannot recall anything from the previous paragraph.
 By page six, they are staring at the page but not reading at all.
 They are not choosing to disengage; their attentional system has run out of fuel.

 Strategies:

 Goal-directed persistence is the ability to maintain effort and focus toward a goal despite obstacles, distractions, and competing interests (Dawson and Guare, 2018).
-It is what keeps a pupil going when the task gets difficult or boring.
+It is what keeps a learner going when the task gets difficult or boring.

-When it is not: A pupil abandons tasks at the first sign of difficulty.
+When it is not: A learner abandons tasks at the first sign of difficulty.
 They start many projects but finish few.
 Their exercise books contain numerous half-completed pieces of work.
 They are easily pulled off track by more interesting alternatives.
 Differentiation that reduces challenge too far can mask this difficulty.

-Classroom example: A Year 7 pupil begins a technology project enthusiastically.
+Classroom example: A Year 7 learner begins a technology project enthusiastically.
 By lesson three, the novelty has worn off and they encounter a design problem.
 They announce "I can't do this" and ask to start a completely new project.
 This pattern repeats across multiple subjects and multiple terms.

 Strategies: